k2s/sysadmin/merlinux.eu/README.md

 ## Mailreports

 we decided to try pflogsumm on testrun.
-So i added an alias.
+So i added an alias.sdc-.-x.-.-

 ```
 $ sudo vim /etc/postfix/virtual